andregoncrod/koerber-challenge-web-app/README.md

 serve -s dist -l 3000
 ```

-If appears that error on last step execute the command below on powershell:
+If appears that error on last step, execute the command below on powershell:
 serve : File C:\...\serve.ps1 cannot be loaded because running scripts is
 disabled on this system.
-For more information, see about_Execution_Policies
+For more information, see about_Execution_Policies.

 ```sh
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted